eunomia-bpf/bpf-developer-tutorial/src/44-scx-simple/README.md

 ### Scheduling Cycle

-Understanding the scheduling cycle is crucial for modifying or extending scx_simple:
+Understanding the scheduling cycle is crucial for modifying or extending scx_simple.
+The following steps detail how a waking task is scheduled and executed:

-1. **Task Wakeup:**
+1. **Task Wakeup and CPU Selection:**
-   - `ops.select_cpu()` is invoked to select an optimal CPU for the waking task.
+   - When a task wakes up, the first operation invoked is `ops.select_cpu()`.This function serves two purposes:
+     - **CPU Selection Optimization Hint:** Provides a suggested CPU for the task to run on.
+While this is an optimization hint and not binding, matching the CPU the task eventually runs on can yield performance gains.
-   - If the selected CPU is idle, the task is dispatched immediately to the local DSQ.
+     - **Waking Up Idle CPUs:** If the selected CPU is idle, `ops.select_cpu()` can wake it up, preparing it to execute tasks.

-2. **Task Enqueueing:**
+   - Note: The scheduler core will ignore invalid CPU selections, such as CPUs outside the allowed CPU mask of the task.

+2. **Immediate Dispatch from `ops.select_cpu()`:**
+   - A task can be immediately dispatched to a Dispatch Queue (DSQ) directly from `ops.select_cpu()` by calling `scx_bpf_dispatch()`.
+   - If dispatched to `SCX_DSQ_LOCAL`, the task will be placed in the local DSQ of the CPU returned by `ops.select_cpu()`.
+   - Dispatching directly from `ops.select_cpu()` causes the `ops.enqueue()` callback to be skipped, potentially reducing scheduling latency.

+3. **Task Enqueueing (`ops.enqueue()`):**
+   - If the task was not dispatched in the previous step, `ops.enqueue()` is invoked.
+   - `ops.enqueue()` can make several decisions:
-   - `ops.enqueue()` decides whether to dispatch the task to the global DSQ, a local DSQ, or a custom DSQ based on the scheduling mode.
+     - **Immediate Dispatch:** Dispatch the task to either the global DSQ (`SCX_DSQ_GLOBAL`), a local DSQ (`SCX_DSQ_LOCAL`), or a custom DSQ by calling `scx_bpf_dispatch()`.

-3. **Task Dispatching:**
+     - **Queue on BPF Side:** Queue the task within the BPF program for custom scheduling logic.

+4. **CPU Scheduling Readiness:**
-   - When a CPU is ready to schedule, it first checks its local DSQ, then the global DSQ, and finally invokes `ops.dispatch()` if needed.
+   - When a CPU is ready to schedule, it follows this order:

-4. **Task Execution:**
-   - The CPU executes the selected task, updating its virtual time and ensuring fair scheduling.
+     - **Local DSQ Check:** The CPU first checks its local DSQ for tasks.
+     - **Global DSQ Check:** If the local DSQ is empty, it checks the global DSQ.
+     - **Invoke `ops.dispatch()`:** If no tasks are found, `ops.dispatch()` is invoked to populate the local DSQ.
+       - Within `ops.dispatch()`, the following functions can be used:
+         - `scx_bpf_dispatch()`: Schedules tasks to any DSQ (local, global, or custom).
+Note that this function currently cannot be called with BPF locks held.
+         - `scx_bpf_consume()`: Transfers a task from a specified non-local DSQ to the dispatching DSQ.
+This function cannot be called with any BPF locks held and will flush pending dispatched tasks before attempting to consume the specified DSQ.

+5. **Task Execution Decision:**
+   - After `ops.dispatch()` returns, if there are tasks in the local DSQ, the CPU runs the first one.
+   - If the local DSQ is still empty, the CPU performs the following steps:
+     - **Consume Global DSQ:** Attempts to consume a task from the global DSQ using `scx_bpf_consume()`.
+If successful, the task is executed.
+     - **Retry Dispatch:** If `ops.dispatch()` has dispatched any tasks, the CPU retries checking the local DSQ.
+     - **Execute Previous Task:** If the previous task is an SCX task and still runnable, the CPU continues executing it (see `SCX_OPS_ENQ_LAST`).
+     - **Idle State:** If no tasks are available, the CPU goes idle.

-This cycle ensures that tasks are scheduled efficiently while maintaining fairness and responsiveness.
+This scheduling cycle ensures that tasks are scheduled efficiently while maintaining fairness and responsiveness.
+By understanding each step, developers can modify or extend scx_simple to implement custom scheduling behaviors that meet specific requirements.

 ## Compiling and Running scx_simple